EH-Sora99/EH-Sora99/README.md

 I'm willing to learn and if I have some kind of external push and a interested in something I can keep working on it.

 I will update the README as I go and learn how to format things

+## To-Do
+1. Make it readable
+2. Who I am
+3. Better orgenized
+4. What I know and can do?
+5. What I what to learn
 <!--
 **EH-Sora99/EH-Sora99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.